Introducing The Dream Plus! And A Short Oral History of The Dream...

 The Posh headquarters house a recording studio, skateboard ramp, and basketball court, in addition to the traditional executive washroom and office cubicles essential for running any well-appointed business.

-I had a closet and I converted it.
+But yeah, it was the closet.
+I had a closet and I couldn't see it.

-One being that indoor basketball court, which was literally next door to your closet studio,
+Right.
+One being the indoor basketball court, which was literally next door to your closet studio,

 And so often there would be a craft services table blocking the door with like tons of melon trays all over it and stuff.